tkob/mlmsgpack/README.md

 --------

-There already exists another MessagePack implemenatation for SML, called MsgPack-SML, which is targeted for Mlton.
+There already exists another MessagePack implemenatation for SML, called MsgPack-SML, which is targeted for MLton.

 https://msgpacksml.codeplex.com/